TheRealRazbi/Stocks-of-Razbia/introduction.md

 - !my stats | displays your shares + income + profit
 - !all commands | displays literally ALL the commands
 - !introduction | displays a link to this document

+Event System:

+Each 4 months, a company [usually with fewest owned stocks] gets picked for a positive event.
+The event is announced and it increase the chance of that company making making, by 5-20% for 2-4 months.

 TL;DR: